lgeorges1234/4_Full_Stack_Web_Store_Project/README.md

 ## CI/CD pipeline

 A pipeline process is applied to install, test and deploy frontend and backend.

 [Circleci](https://circleci.com/) is used, each time the code is modified on github, to order and launch the different scripts of each application.

-1. Install backend dependencies
-2. Build backend application
-3. Run backend tests
-4. Deploy backend application to Elastic Beanstalk
-5. Install frontend dependencies
-6. Build frontend application
-7. Run frontend tests
-8. Deploy frontend application to S3